Building

 Tip

-when integrating with package managers such as Conan or vcpkg.
+Use CPM_LOCAL_PACKAGES_ONLY=ON when integrating with package managers such as Conan or vcpkg.

 This ensures CPM won’t try to fetch sources remotely.